Menu

 Tung Hoang

-Silkscreen/serigraph printmaking is a highly versatile process used to transfer images onto a variety of surfaces.
-We will photo transfer your images to the printing screens and print onto paper, fabric, or wood panel.
-You can work with images based in photography, drawing, painting, or multimedia art.
-We will discuss image separations (digital and hand) to print images with more than one color.
-Then we learn how to register multiple colors for printing.
+Learn the versatile and popular craft of silkscreen/serigraph printmaking.
+Students will transfer photo images (photography, drawing, painting, or multimedia art) to the printing screens and print onto paper, fabric, or wood panel.
+Image separations (digital and hand) to print images with more than one color as well as learning how to register multiple colors for printing will be discussed.
 Includes one 3-hour practice session per week during monitored practice hours.
 The tuition for this class includes a fee of $20 for basic materials provided by CAW.
 School Policies Students who withdraw 48 hours prior to the first class are eligible for a refund or credit toward another class, less a $25 registration fee.
 Please click here for more details.

 Suggested Ages: 18+